 Although we didn’t pay for the cruise, I thought the river pass was great value for money.
 The tour guides were knowledgeable and charismatic.
 The combination of the pass with an attraction ticket was better value than buying, say, separate tickets for the London Eye.
 I’d recommend this type of City Cruises trip as a good way to see the London’s riverside, and find out more about the city’s history.

-You can find out more about other London attractions in our ultimate guide.
+You can find out more about other London attractions in our ultimate guide to what’s on.

 Pin for later: